yongbinfeng/TritonCBE/TestIdentity/README.md

 ## Instructions to run Patatrack-AAS at Purdue

 ### Basic setup
-Purdue nodes has some pre-set environments and one needs to clean these and set up the environment beforehand.
+Purdue nodes has some pre-set environments and one needs to clean these and set up the CMSSW-related environments beforehand.
 To do this, source [this script](https://github.com/yongbinfeng/TritonCBE/blob/main/TestIdentity/setup.sh):

 ```
 source setup.sh
 ```

-Usually the large files are placed under
+The disk space under `/home/` is limited and usually the large files can be placed under:
 ```
 /depot/cms/users/$USER
 ```

 Purdue nodes does not have Docker support and one can only run Singularity.
-So pull the needed docker containers and run with Singularity:
+So pull the needed docker containers first and run with Singularity later:

 ```
 cd /depot/cms/users/$USER